 The globalization of the financial system and developments in the communication network has made it easier to hide the source of crime.
 Therefore, nowadays, it is inevitable to be more careful against money laundering activities and increase the severity of the measures taken.

 The financial sector has more obligations to follow than before.
-Also, the globalization of crime means that space for a criminal to commit crime expands.
+Also, the globalization of crime means that the space for a criminal to commit a crime expands.
 Therefore, law enforcement authorities should be aware of and cooperate with all competent authorities' jurisdictions and powers.

 Technology offers financial companies many new solutions in the prevention of financial crimes.
 AML compliance software such as the Sanction Scanner helps companies prevent money laundering and terrorist financing crimes.